The Small Business Growth Blog

 Some disruptors can destroy markets, use unethical tactics and create great losses in business and in jobs if they simply don’t care about what their actions create around them.

-This can equate to market instability for others.
+This may equate to market instability for others.

-If you are serious about gaining a competitive advantage and edge, and you wish to push harder, perhaps through innovation and through creating new markets or products that may not have been previously considered, then get out there and do so, as long as it comes from a good foundation.
+If you are serious about gaining a competitive advantage and edge though, and you wish to push harder, through what I have mentioned and through creating new markets or products that may not have been previously considered, then seek good counsel and get out there and do it.

 Be Smarter Than The Rest

-Seek to drive teams to be independent thinkers and leaders, and let them develop great ideas, so they can be on their ‘A’ game and strive for excellence.
+Seek to be well informed, drive teams to be independent thinkers and leaders, and let them develop their ideas, so they can be on their ‘A’ game and strive for excellence.

-In other words; lift others up, and attempt to elevate your brand in order to stand out.
+In other words; don’t limit others, lift them up, and elevate your brand in order to stand out.

-Through using smart media concepts and intelligent marketing, you can have a focus on what’s working and what isn’t working, and this means never using a random scatter gun approach.
+This can mean you enabling smart media concepts and intelligent marketing, where you can have a focus on what’s working and what isn’t, whilst never using a random scatter gun approach.

 Know what works best and increase it!